Axuby/Axuby/README.md

-### Hi there 👋

-- 🔭 I’m currently open to new and challenging projects ...
+##### Hi 👋, I'm Azubuine Samuel or simply Axuby

-- 🌱 I’m currently learning Solidity and Smart-Contracts development
+- 🌱 I’m currently advancing my Backend development knowledging and in the Web3.0 space
-- 👯 I’m looking to collaborate on innovative ideas and challenging projects
+ - 🔭 I’m currently open to new, innovative and challenging projects ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about the MERN stack
 - 📫 How to reach me: azubuinesamuel@gmail.com
 - 😄 Pronouns: He/Him